Every baker needs a reliable, foolproof vanilla cake recipe up their sleeve - and this French Vanilla Cake is about to become your new favorite!

 - Preheat oven to 335°F / 170°C (150°C fan-assisted) and grease two 8-inch cake pans.

-- Sift the flour, sugar, baking powder, and salt into the bowl of your mixer and turn on low speed with a paddle attachment fitted.312 g (2¾ cups) Cake Flour, 350 g (1¾ cups) Granulated Sugar, 1 tablespoon Baking Powder, ½ teaspoon Salt
+- Sift the flour, sugar, baking powder, and salt into the bowl of your mixer and turn on low speed with a paddle attachment fitted.312 g (2¾ cups) Cake Flour, 350 g (1¾ cups) Granulated Sugar, 1 tbsp Baking Powder, ½ tsp Salt

 - Slowly add the butter, one small chunk at a time, letting it mix for a few seconds in between additions.
 Once it's all in, it should look like chunky breadcrumbs227 g (2 sticks) Unsalted Butter